-195 Americans Are Released From Coronavirus Quarantine At California Air Base
+195 Americans Released From Coronavirus Quarantine At Southern California Air Base

 The 195 Americans who were evacuated from Wuhan, China, last month have now been released from the first mandatory quarantine the Centers for Disease Control and Prevention has ordered in more than 50 years.

-The group, which faced numerous health screenings both in China and during their trip and quarantine, has now been "medically cleared," health officials said Tuesday, clearing the way for them to leave the March Air Reserve Base in Southern California.
+The group, which faced numerous health screenings both in China and during their trip and quarantine, has now been "medically cleared," health officials said Tuesday, making it possible for them to leave the March Air Reserve Base in Southern California.

 "Our guests at March Air Reserve Base are happy to see an official end today to their 14-day quarantine and are looking forward to returning home.
 We wish them well!"
 Riverside University Health System - Public Health said via Facebook Tuesday, posting an image of the evacuees gathered together outside, tossing blue face masks into the air.